fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 This technique, conceived by Heydon Pickering, uses JavaScript rather than CSS to make the card clickable.

-Essentially we add an `EventListener` for a click on the Card and when one is detected, trigger a faux click on the actual anchor or button.
+Essentially we add an `EventListener` for a click on the Card and when one is detected, trigger a faux click on the inner anchor or button.

 One challenge inherent in this approach is that a user attempting to select text would trigger a link click, however we can again use JavaScript to detect the length of their press to infer whether they are selecting text or clicking.